skedgo/fastgo-react-native/blog/blog.md

 }
 ```

 The response is a JSON object with a hash code value, the list of available modes with their data and the list of regions.
-The hash code can be used in future requests to inform that we already have a cached version and that we only want the response if anything has changed.
-Each region will have the list of main cities in it, the list of modes (just the keys of the values in the global modes), a name, the polygon that is covered by that region, a default time zone and the list of base URLs we can use to get data of that region.
+The hash code can be used in future requests to inform that we already have a cached version and that we only want the response if anything has changed, such as new regions or transport providers having been added.
+Each region will have the list of main cities in it, the list of modes (just the keys of the values in the global modes list), a name, the polygon that is covered by that region, a default time zone and the list of base URLs we can use for sending further requests.

 Having the base URLs for our city is the first step, then, we need to get the user's current location, the selected mode from the available ones and a set of places of a given kind (we will assume a fixed list of places, since this is out of our scope).
 Once we have all these, we are ready to move to the core of our application: Routing.